Parks, Recreation and Historic Preservation

 Aqueduct Boat Launch

-The Aqueduct Boat Launch area is open from sunrise to sunset daily at the end of Hartley Lane, Town of Glen, off NYS Route 5-South.
-Come see the stabilization of the Schoharie Creek Aqueduct while recreating at this historic site.
+The Aqueduct Picnic Area and Boat Launch is open from sunrise to sunset daily at the end of Hartley Lane, Town of Glen, off NYS Route 5-South.
+Come see the Schoharie Creek Aqueduct at this beautiful creek-side spot.

-Schoharie Crossing has three event tents (approximately 20'x 20') available.
+Schoharie Crossing has two event tents (each approximately 20'x 20') available.
 Prices range from $50 to $75 and can accommodate up to 25 people.
-Please check availability and request special use permit information by contacting the site before reserving on ReserveAmerica.com.
+Please check availability information by contacting the site before reserving on ReserveAmerica.com and see the link below for our special use permit.

 Mailing Address